JamesPerreault/MyGourmetRecipes/scripts/README.md

 Utility scripts for managing recipes.
-They are:
+They all use a local copy of the database.
+Any modifications made must be manually uploaded to [DBHub.io](https://DBHUB.io) in order to be used by the web application.

+Here is a summary of each script:

 * View recipes
     * print-recipes.py : print id and title of all recipes in database